-- 1. The Planning Commission finds that there is evidence of no more than 12,600 square feet of pre-existing cultivation on the site; and - 2.
-The Planning Commission considered the Addendum to the Mitigated Negative Declaration adopted for the Commercial Medical Marijuana Land Use Ordinance; and - 3.
-The Planning Commission makes the findings in Attachment 2 of the Planning Commission staff report for Record Number: PLN-11598-CUP for 12,600 square feet of mixed-light cultivation based on the submitted substantial evidence; and - 4.
+- 1. The Planning Commission considered the Addendum to the Mitigated Negative Declaration adopted for the Commercial Medical Marijuana Land Use Ordinance; and - 2.
+The Planning Commission makes the findings in Attachment 2 of the Planning Commission staff report for Record Number: PLN-11598-CUP for 12,600 square feet of mixed-light cultivation based on the submitted substantial evidence; and - 3.
 Conditional Use Permit and Special Permit Record Number: PLN-11598-CUP is approved as recommended and conditioned in Attachment 1 for 12,600 square feet of existing cannabis cultivation and a point of diversion within the SMA.

-Adopted after review and consideration of all the evidence on October 17, 2019.

-The motion was made by Commissioner and seconded by Commissioner .
+Adopted af ter review and consideration of all the evidence on January 9, 2020.
+The motion was made by Commissioner and seconded by Commissioner AYES: Commissioners: NOES: Commissioners:

-AYES:Commissioners:NOES:Commissioners:ABSTAIN:Commissioners:ABSENT:Commissioners:DECISION:
+ABSTAIN: Commissioners

+ABSENT: Commissioners

+DECISION: